-Each age faces the challenge of new diseases from cholera to AIDS and Ebola, but plague remains the paradigm against which reactions to epidemics are often judged.
-Early modern Italy, famous as the birthplace of the Renaissance, has long been portrayed as having developed public health policies which formed the basis of models developed in later centuries.
-This book, while focussing on seventeenth-century Florence, examines the Tuscan capital within a wider Italian and European context to assess the effect and real impact of these policies on the city, the neighbourhood, street and family.
+Florence Under Siege examines the capital city of Tuscan within a wider Italian and European context to assess the effect and real impact of these policies on the city, the neighbourhood, street and family.
 Writing in a vivid and approachable way, this book unearths the forgotten stories of doctors and administrators struggling to cope with the sick and dying, and the impact of plague on individuals and families through the personal diaries of the literate to the verbatim testimony in court cases of the poorer levels of society.

-Lazaretti or vast, crowded isolation hospitals above all served to distinguish many Italian cities from their northern European counterparts.
-Some cities built new structures, but many took over existing buildings, as in the case of Florence, where the beautiful Romanesque convent and church of San Miniato al Monte on the hill overlooking Florence to the south of the river Arno became the city’s major Lazaretto.
+Lazaretti or vast isolation hospitals served to distinguish many Italian cities from their northern European counterparts.
+In Renaissance Italy some cities built new structures, but many took over existing buildings.
+In Florence the city’s major Lazaretto was the beautiful Romanesque convent and church of San Miniato al Monte on the hill overlooking the city to the south of the river Arno.
 Together with the other Lazaretti around the city, San Miniato housed and treated over 10,000 people during the epidemic of 1630 to 1631, but did, as was claimed at the time, they lead to a reduction in mortality? or simply provide a convenient way for the poor to be enclosed?
+A vivid reconstruction of the physical environment and the daily life in these institutions provides a moving account of the tribulations and heroism of medical, spiritual and support staff as they battled against plague.

-Religious strategies also form an important theme of this book, reflecting contemporary belief in the necessity to placate divine ire at the sins of Mankind, through prayers and public masses.
-But elaborate processions with holy relics were an integral part of the ceremonial response.
-How far did this lead to conflict with the health board officers given the perceived threat of the spread of disease when large numbers collected together?
-The plague in Florence also led to the commissioning of major works of art and architecture from the Medici Grand-ducal family to the more and less affluent, as they paid for chapels, altarpieces, and silver and wax votive offerings.
-This truly inter-disciplinary study examines these commissions and asks how far the iconography of votive saints in Tuscany, such as St. Sebastian and San Rocco, have in common or differ from other parts of Italy.
+Religion played a central strategy in the fight against plague, reflecting contemporary belief in the necessity to placate divine ire at the sins of Mankind, through prayers and public masses.
+Elaborate processions with holy relics were an integral part of the ceremonial response.
+The church and city harnessed the power of the role of not just major plague saints, such as St. Sebastian and San Rocco, but also of local spiritual patrons, such as the fifteenth-century archbishop St. Antoninus.
+But how did the city cope with the potential danger of the perceived threat of the spread of disease when large numbers collected together?
+The plague in Florence also led to the commissioning of major works of art and architecture from a wide range of patrons from the Medici Grand-ducal family to the less affluent.
+Adopting a truly inter-disciplinary approach, this study examines the role of the chapels, altarpieces, and silver and wax votive offerings in the fight against plague.

 Individual Experience and Survival Strategies